MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 The Engine service is responsible for processing the incoming raw data and serving user queries.
 It exposes a JSON API endpoint through which users interact with the service by sending queries and control commands.

 The DM service is responsible for connecting the Engine to the various data pipelines, orchestrating and maintaining continuous data ingestion process from these pipelines (including robust handling of failure and backpressure conditions) and invocation of the periodic data grooming tasks on the Engine cluster.
-In principle, DM service is optional, though in practice it is present in the vast majority of Kusto deployments.
+In principle, DM service is optional, though in practice it's present in the vast majority of Kusto deployments.

 The focus of this document is the Engine service, although we'll occasionally refer to the DM when discussing the relevant functionality.